HodAlpert/distributed_system_programming_Ass1/README.md

 ### Worker:

 The worker is a single-threaded process (which can be easily changed if needed). since the LocalApplication can decide how many workers it wants for it's tasks, worker scalability concern are up to the client.

+Also each worker is polling one message at a time to guarantee that in case there are several messages waiting, it will be distributed between the workers as best as possible.
 ## persistence:

 The manager is a Single Point of Failure in case it crashes. but since all **ClientListener** and **WorkerListener** does is receive